ZhouWeiJosh/JoshuaChow.github.io/projects/rose.md

   The rover autonomously must travel to two GNSS location, three post with AR tags, and two objects which requires a careful balance of sensors to approximate its location and movement.

 Initially, I joined as a way to continue the passion I had towards the field of robotics.
-And through the student lead component of the project, I learned about the difficulties that came with differing knowledge gaps and team coherency.
+And through this student lead project, I was able to learn more about C++ and the framework ROS/ROS2.
+The ROS, robot operating system, framework is a framework used for building robotic systems.
+It essentially works by having publishers and subscribers to communicate data between the different sensors within the robot.
+Specifically we are using the sequel to ROS, ROS2 to implement our own robotic system for the rover.
+During my first year, I primilarily worked under my lead on developing software for getting GPS coordinates for feeding into the Extended Kalman Filter.

-This past school year however I took on more of a leadership role that involved management of the entire software team.
+This past school year, I took on more of a leadership role that involved management of the entire software team.
 Including running weekly meetings, tracking the progess of the different sub-disciplines, and of course developing the software, mostly the differential drive for me.
-Though the team is vast including a subdisciplinaries in mechanical and electronical engineering.
+Though that only describes only this sub-discipline as we also have the mechanical and electrical team.

 Here's a quick video that encapsulates the progress made last school year: [Team RoSE URC 2025 SAR](https://www.youtube.com/watch?v=bVW3kchtqlg)